 Safe by Choice emphasizes that operating safely is an active choice.
 This cannot be left to chance and that is why Safe by Choice has been rolled out to every team member worldwide.
 Not only does this apply for people, but for our products and processes as well.

 We believe that all accidents are preventable.
 Our health and safety team ensures everyone stays safe by establishing goals and standards and by monitoring the use of our Health and Safety tools.

-> A strong and sustainable safety culture is only achievable when employees and contractors are engaged.
-Systematic training is organized to identify hazards, understand and manage associated risks, and to respond to emergencies.
-We also encourage everyone to report accidents, near misses and hazardous conditions, always looking for learnings and improvements.
+A strong and sustainable safety culture is only achievable when employees and contractors are engaged.
+Systematic training is organized to identify hazards, manage associated risks, and to respond to emergencies.
+We encourage everyone to report accidents, near misses and hazardous conditions, always looking for learnings and improvements.

-> Safety leadership translates into visible line managers who never compromise on safety and carry out frequent safety walks and talks at our sites ensuring that agreed standards are consistently understood and applied.
+Safety leadership translates into visible line managers who never compromise on safety and do frequent safety walks ensuring that agreed standards are understood and applied.

-> It’s our responsibility to ensure that all our products are safe and meet our high standards.
+It’s our responsibility to ensure that all our products are safe and meet our high standards.